600vka/unraid-emby-zurg/README.md

 # Step 2

-Now its time to fill up the config file - config.yml Example of the config is available here:
+Now its time to fill up the config file for zurg - config.yml Example of the config is available here: https://github.com/600vka/unraid-emby-zurg/blob/main/config.yml

 For RD api key head to website real-debrid.com click on the “My devices” Copy your rd token in the API Private token part down bellow and copy that key in the config